bloodstiller/bloodstiller.com/content/Walkthroughs/Return-box.md

 ### Attacking the Bin Path &amp; Getting System: {#attacking-the-bin-path-and-getting-system}

 -   I am going to see if I can modify the binaries path to point to a binary I control, e.g. NC or a reverse shell.
 I will then stop the service &amp; restart it again.
 As the service runs as NT Authority\System it should run my binary with elevate privileges.
-    -   **Note**: Sometimes this is what it is, trying until we find the right route.
+    -   +Note+: Sometimes this is what it is, trying until we find the right route.

 1.  **Upload my binary, nc.exe**